qqrm/dobyte_test/README.md

 A number is termed _beautiful_ if the sum of its first six digits is equal to the sum of its last six digits.

 **Objective**:
-Develop a program that calculates and prints the number of beautiful 13-digit numbers in the base-13 system.
+Write a program in C/C++ that prints to the standard output the count of 13-digit beautiful numbers in the base-13 system.

 ## Solution